 Getting a Protective Order: Get Ready for Court

-- Fill out a Protective Order before you go to court and bring it with you.
+- Fill out a Protective Order before you go to court and bring it with you

 - If you had a Protective Order in the past, bring a copy of it.

-- Proof of Service is a document that shows when and where the other person was given a copy of the Application for Protective Order.
+- If the Proof of Service was returned to you, file it with the clerk and bring a copy to court.
+Proof of Service is a document that shows when and where the other person was given a copy of your Application for Protective Order.

-- Find the courtroom.
+1. Find the courtroom.

-- When the courtroom opens, go in and tell the clerk or officer that you are present.
+2. When the courtroom opens, go in and tell the clerk or officer that you are present.

-- When your name is called, go to the front of the courtroom.
+4. When your name is called, go to the front of the courtroom.

 When you file your papers, ask for an interpreter or other accommodation.

 If you don’t feel safe, call your local family crisis center or the National Domestic Violence Hotline: 800-799-SAFE(7233)

+If the judge agrees you need protection, they will sign your Protective Order.
 Take your signed order to thecourt clerk.
-Ask for copies of your order (or make extra copies) and keep one with you at all times.
+Ask for a certified copy of your order and keep it with you at all times.